Amazon Understory

 - Amazon

-Activations garnered 300-400 attendees on average per day.
+Activations garnered 300-400 attendees on average per day

 The Story

-Artist Alexandra Nason developed an experimental art project as part of our ongoing activations for Understory, resulting in a honeycomb-inspired art piece that celebrates the “pollination” of new ideas, the “buzz” of community, and the beauty that’s born when we let our creativity “bloom.”
+During her residency, Alexandra Nason developed an experimental art project entitled “Welcome to the Hive,” resulting in a honeycomb-inspired art piece celebrating the “pollination” of new ideas, the “buzz” of community, and the beauty that’s born when we let our creativity “bloom.”
 The final “beehive” is a reflection of the innovative spirit of Seattle and the joy of creating art in community with others.
+Nason completed 12 honeycomb installations and welcomed 25,693 total attendees (an average of 338 attendees per day) to the space.

-Jane Richlovsky – Megapixels
+Jane Richlovsky (2023)

 “The juxtaposition plays with the differences and highlights the similarities between handmade and digital; tactile and virtual; stillness and motion.” – Jane Richlovsky

-Barry Johnson and Moses Sun – Diaspora Landscapes
+Barry Johnson and Moses Sun (2023-24)

-Through their public activation, “Diaspora Landscapes,” artists Barry Johnson and Moses Sun asked visitors to share stories, memories, and artistic expressions related to the human experience.
+Through their public activation, “Diaspora Landscapes,” Barry Johnson and Moses Sun invited visitors to share stories, memories, and artistic expressions related to the human experience.
 From doodles and drawings to family stories or cultural traditions, these contributions informed the artists’ multimedia case-study underscoring the importance of nurturing art and art-making for collective empathy, understanding, and wellbeing.
 Additionally, the artists hosted several on-site workdays, offering visitors a unique opportunity to experience the intricate process of bringing large-scale installations to life.